 Now, however, black is considered sleek, modern, and classy, and for most, the connotation of black as a color of mourning is less relevant.
 As a wedding guest, you can wear black to a wedding as long as it fits the dress code.

-For men, what to wear to a wedding is usually pretty simple: a suit or a tux, most commonly in black.
-Regardless of dress code, a black suit with a white shirt is safe for a male wedding guest.
+For men, what to wear as a wedding guest is usually pretty simple: a suit or a tux, most commonly in black.
+Wearing black to a wedding is common for most men.
+Regardless of the wedding’s dress code, a black suit with a white shirt is safe for a male wedding guest.

 For women, black dresses are also appropriate.
 It may be good to consider the dress code, time of day, and season fo the wedding when choosing to wear a black dress, but it is an appropriate choice regardless.